localstack/docs/content/en/user-guide/aws/docdb/index.md

 ### Connect to DocumentDB using Node.js Lambda

 {{< alert title="Important" color="success">}}
-You need to set `DOCDB_PROXY_CONTAINER=1` when starting LocalStack to be able to use the `localhost.localstack.cloud` in lambda to connect to the instance.
+You need to set `DOCDB_PROXY_CONTAINER=1` when starting LocalStack to be able to use the returned `Endpoint`, which will be correctly resolved automatically.

+The flag `DOCDB_PROXY_CONTAINER=1` changes the default behavior and the container will be started as proxied container.
+Meaning a port from the [pre-defined port]({{< ref "/references/external-ports" >}}) range will be chosen, and when using lambda, you can use `localhost.localstack.cloud` to connect to the instance.
 {{< /alert>}}

 In this sample we will use Node.js lambda function to connect to a DocumentDB.